ppuleo/ppuleo.github.io/_posts/2012-03-08-obtaining-visitor-location-html5-geolocation-api.md

 {% highlight javascript %}
 function your_success_handler(position) {

-  // Clear the timeout since the success_handler has executed&hellip;
+  // Clear the timeout since the success_handler has executed... clearTimeout(location_timeout);
-  clearTimeout(location_timeout);

   // Get the coordinates from the HTML5 geolocation API.